openforcefield/open-forcefield-tools/README.md

 carrying out a simulation where there is only one stable equilibrium state. `phase` can be 'IsolatedMolecule' for simulation properties of individual molecules.  `liquid` and `gas` are other possible phases.
 ThermoML has additional phase descriptions which may be necessary as different systems are investigated (for example, unit cell size and symmetry group for solids).
 At some point, it may need to be turned into an object.

-The `ThermodynamicState` object has members:
-* `ThermodynamicState.T`: the temperature of the system, a float with simtk units
-* `ThermodynamicState.P`: the pressure of the system, a float with simtk units
-* `ThermodynamicState.composition`: a `Composition` class describing the chemical composition of the system
-* `ThermodynamicState.phase`: the phase, for now a string but will likely be an object eventually.

-For membranes, we many need to add members such as surface tension, etc.

 The `Composition` object specifies the composition of the system, such as [0.4 mole fraction ethanol, 0.6 mole fraction water].